RCornidez/Client/README.md

 React with React Router and redux/toolkit

-TODO:
+<b>TODO:</b> <br/>
+	- Add Light/Dark Icons and align the button on both Desktop and Mobile Navbars <br/>
-  - Create localStorage for saved theme if null go to default
+	- Create localStorage for saved theme if null go to default <br/>
-  - Update Redux to allow theme to toggle
-	a.
-Create proper file structure
-  - Create RTK Query to thunk queries properly
+	- Create RTK Query to thunk queries properly <br/>